torvalds/linux/Documentation/admin-guide/cgroup-v1/memory.rst

 Page-fault scalability is also important.
-At measuring parallel page fault test, multi-process test may be better than multi-thread test because it has noise of shared objects/status.
+At measuring parallel page fault test, multi-process test may be better than multi-thread test because it has yesise of shared objects/status.

 But the above two are testing extreme situations.
 Trying usual test under memory controller is always helpful.